 - All workers using the scaffold must be trained in scaffold hazard recognition and controls.
 OSHA Standard 126.454(a).
 Be sure to include the capacity of the scaffold, how to handle materials on the scaffold, and the general use of the scaffold in your checklist.

+In 2022, there were 2,058 Scaffolding Violations.
 You can build this Compliance checklist into your inspection forms in your EHS Software or in a paper form.
 The checklist will keep your worksite free from scaffolding infractions and also work as a great tool for identifying scaffold hazards or content for safety meetings.